• Skip to primary navigation

 Instructions

-• Combine flour, baking powder, baking soda, cinnamon and salt in a large bowl.
-Set aside.
+• Combine the flour, baking powder, baking soda, cinnamon and salt in a large bowl.
+Whisk with a fork and set aside.

-• In a second bowl, combine eggs, sugar, oil and pumpkin.
-Mix together well.
+• In a second bowl, combine the eggs, sugar, oil and pumpkin puree.
+Whisk the ingredients together until well combined.

-• Pour batter (divided evenly) into two baking pans and bake for 25-30 minutes until a toothpick inserted into the middle comes out clean.
-Do not overcook.
-Allow pumpkin cakes to cool completely on a wire rack before frosting.
+• Pour the batter (divided evenly) into the two prepared baking pans and bake for 25-30 minutes until a toothpick inserted into the middle comes out clean.
+Allow the cakes to cool completely before adding the frosting.

-• To make the cream cheese frosting, beat cream cheese, butter, vanilla and sugar together until smooth.
-Spread frosting evenly atop pumpkin squares before cutting and serving.
-Each pan makes about 12 squares (24 total squares).
+• To make the cream cheese frosting, beat the cream cheese, butter, vanilla, and sugar together until smooth.
+Spread the frosting evenly atop the pumpkin cakes before cutting them into 12 squares per pan.

 Notes